realsanjeev/Django-rest-framework/README.md

 #### Authentication

 -   The `SessionAuthentication` class signifies that a user remains authenticated until they log out or their session expires.
 -   By default, the authentication header is in the format `Authentication: Token tokenaeskds2...`.
 To customize the keyword used in the header, modify the `authentication.py` file from `TokenAuthentication`.
 Once changed, import the altered class into your `views`.
 Keep in mind that the authentication response will continue to be in the form `{'token': 'sal..'}`.
 However, when sending a header to request a resource, the header should be formatted as `{'Authorization': f'Bearer {token}'}`, where `Bearer` is the updated keyword.

 #### Permissions

 Permissions control the actions that different users can perform within a REST API:

-- The `IsAuthenticatedOrReadOnly` permission grants users permission to use the `GET` method while restricting other methods.
+-   **`IsAuthenticatedOrReadOnly`**: Grants users permission to use the `GET` method while restricting other methods.
 For instance, only authenticated users are permitted to use methods like `POST`, `PUT`, `PATCH`, and `DELETE`.

-- The `AllowAny` permission allows unrestricted access to all methods without requiring authentication, if placed within the designated scope.
+-   **`AllowAny`**: Allows unrestricted access to all methods without requiring authentication, if placed within the designated scope.

-- The `IsAuthenticated` permission exclusively permits authenticated users to perform any operation.
+-   **`IsAuthenticated`**: Exclusively permits authenticated users to perform any operation.

-- The `IsAdminUser` permission confines API operations to administrators only.
+-   **`IsAdminUser`**: Confines API operations to administrators only.

-- The `DjangoModelPermissions` permission is aligned with the Django authentication system.
+-   **`DjangoModelPermissions`**: Aligned with the Django authentication system.
 However, it grants permission for the `GET` method by default.
 For a more comprehensive understanding, refer to the documentation.

 ##### Custom Permissions